-APGA believes that energy descriptors should reflect full-fuel-cycle energy metrics that allow for the comparison of products for which there is a choice of fuels.
+APGA believes that energy descriptors for appliances should reflect full-fuel-cycle energy metrics that allow for the comparison of products for which there is a choice of fuels.
 A source or full-fuel-cycle analysis examines all impacts associated with energy use, including those from extraction/production, conversion/generation, transmission, distribution, and ultimate energy consumption.
+The current DOE practice of using site (or point-of-use) measurement fails to account for the energy losses expended between the processes of energy extraction through delivery to the point of final consumption, when comparing energy use intensity of optional fuels.
+Site-based measurement of energy consumption and efficiency favors technologies that result in the consumption of greater quantities of raw energy, and therefore, emission of greater quantities of pollutants.